cyrillus31/hacking_algorithms_diary/algorithms/Problems/Graphs/Number of islands.md

 ## Space Complexity
 ___
-**O(n\*m)** where n\*m is the size of the original array Because stack or queue in worst case can take all in all of the origin elements.
+**O(n\*m)** where n\*m is the size of the original array Because stack or queue in worst case can take in all of the original elements.

 ## My Code:
 ___